webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** Made an extension that contains all copy-pasted micro-extensions, and theme ** Migrated all images and fonts to use www.webplatform.org instead (eventually CSS/JS will also be removed)

-* WebPlatform Accounts
-** MediaWiki Extension; is currently specific to MediaWiki (should be refactored to have core of the feature as independend PHP compoponent)

 * MediaWiki Compatibility tables extension
-** When access <code>Special:Compatables?topic=css...&action=purge</code> it also purges keystore copy ** Big memory usage was caused by ''data.json'' being called more than once at EVERY requests (MW arch problem, error somewhere?) — fixed by saving generated HTML AND data.json in configurable keystore
+** When access <code>Special:Compatables?topic=css...&action=purge</code> it also purges keystore copy ** Big memory usage was caused by ''data.json'' being called more than once at EVERY requests (MW arch problem, error somewhere?) — fixed by saving generated HTML AND ''data.json'' in configurable Keystore

 * Blog
 ** Upgraded version (WordPress)